Quasi-two-dimensional soliton in a self-repulsive spin-orbit-coupled dipolar binary condensate: Introduction

-{ The long-range nonlocal anisotropic dipolar interaction sets up a different scenario \cite{malomed} for the stabilization of a quasi-2D soliton, which will not be possible in the absence of a dipolar interaction \cite{townes}.
-Many new phenomena are possible in a dipolar BEC, such as, angular collapse \cite{bohn}, roton mode \cite{roton2,roton1}, quasi-2D asymmetric soliton \cite{malomed}, quantum droplet \cite{drop}, supersolidity in 1D \cite{ss1d} and 2D \cite{ss2d}, anisotropic expansion \cite{aaexp} etc. The study of a dipolar BEC got new impetus after the experimental observation of dipolar BECs of $^{52}$Cr \cite{1,2,6}, $^{166}$Er \cite{7}, $^{168}$Er \cite{8}, and $^{164}$Dy \cite{9,11} atoms, with large magnetic dipole moment.
 In contrast to previous studies \cite{kono,adhisol,quasi-2da,quasi-2db} of SO-coupled binary quasi-2D solitons in a self-attractive BEC, here we perform a comprehensive study of quasi-2D solitons in a binary Rashba or a Dresselhaus SO-coupled self-repulsive nondipolar and also dipolar BEC with positive scattering lengths, where the polarization direction of the dipolar atoms lies in the quasi-2D plane.
 The solitons in this system are bound due to a joint action of the SO coupling and the long-range dipolar interaction, in spite of the short-range contact repulsion in a self-repulsive binary BEC and new types of 2D solitons are expected in this system.
-We find drastic changes in soliton structure and density in an SO-coupled binary BEC soliton after the introduction of a weak dipolar interaction.} There have been a few previous studies on different aspects of an SO-coupled dipolar BEC \cite{sodip1,sodip2,sodip3,sodip4,sodip5,sodip6,sodip7}.
+We find drastic changes in soliton structure and density in an SO-coupled binary BEC soliton after the introduction of a weak dipolar interaction.} There have been a few previous studies on different aspects of an SO-coupled dipolar BEC \cite{sodip1,sodip2,sodip3,sodip4,sodip5,sodip6,sodip7,yuka,yuka1}.